 Due to the nature of its business Whitehelm processes only a limited amount of personal data, therefore the Firm has determined that it does not require a statutory Data Protection Officer.
 However, the Firm’s

-Board and Senior Management, including the Chief Operations Officer (“COO”) shall be responsible for overseeing implementation and monitoring compliance with this Policy and with the GDPR.
+Board and Senior Management, including the Chief Operating Officer (“COO”) shall be responsible for overseeing implementation and monitoring compliance with this Policy and with the UK GDPR.

 THE DATA PROTECTION PRINCIPLES FOR PROCESSING

 The UK GDPR set out seven principles (the “Principles”) with which any party handling personal data must comply:

 Personal data must be processed lawfully, fairly and in a transparent manner in relation to the data subject.

 Personal data must be collected for a specified, explicit and legitimate purpose and should not be processed for any other purpose that is incompatible with that specified purpose.